sahandmostafaei/equity-research-platform/PROJECT.md

 - Price/Sales
 - FCF yield

+Peer analysis uses descriptive statistics including:

+- Mean
+- Median
+- Minimum
+- Maximum
+- Standard deviation

 ---

-## 5. Scenario Analysis
+## 7. Scenario Analysis

-Three scenarios are used:
+The framework uses three scenarios:

-- Bear
+### Bear

+Conservative growth and profitability assumptions with a higher discount rate.

-- Base
+### Base

+Central operating and valuation assumptions.

-- Bull
+### Bull

-Each scenario can vary:

-- Revenue growth
-- EBITDA margin
+Higher growth and profitability assumptions with a lower discount rate.

+---

+## 8. Sensitivity Analysis

+DCF valuation is evaluated across:

 - WACC
 - Terminal growth

-The objective is to determine whether an investment thesis remains attractive under different operating assumptions.
+The purpose is to identify the valuation range and assess the robustness of the investment thesis.

 ---

-## 6. Sensitivity Analysis

-The DCF framework evaluates valuation across multiple WACC and terminal-growth combinations.

-This identifies:

-- Base valuation
-- Upside case
-- Downside case
-- Valuation sensitivity
-- Margin of safety

----

-## 7. Screening Framework
+## 9. Fundamental Screening

-A fundamental screening model identifies companies meeting minimum quality requirements.

-Example criteria:

-- ROIC ≥ 15%
-- Revenue growth ≥ 10%
-- Net debt / EBITDA ≤ 2.0x
-- FCF margin ≥ 8%

-The thresholds are configurable.

----

-## 8. Company Ranking

-Companies can also be ranked using a weighted fundamental score.
+Companies can be screened according to:

-The ranking can incorporate:

 - ROIC
 - Revenue growth
 - FCF margin
-- EBITDA margin
+- Net debt / EBITDA
 - Interest coverage

-This creates a systematic method for prioritizing investment research.
+Thresholds are configurable.

 ---

+## 10. Investment Scoring

+The platform produces a research-prioritization score using:

+- Valuation attractiveness
+- ROIC
+- Revenue growth
+- FCF margin
+- Balance-sheet leverage

+The score is not intended to function as a standalone trading signal.

+---

+## 11. Investment Thesis

+The final research output is designed to organize:

+### Thesis

+Why the company may be attractive.

+### Catalysts

+Events or developments that could change market expectations.

+### Risks

+Factors that could impair the investment thesis.

+### Valuation

+Comparison between intrinsic value and market price.

+### Conclusion

+Overall assessment based on fundamental evidence.

+---

-## 9. Reproducibility
+## 12. Reproducibility

-The project separates:
+The system separates:

 - Data acquisition
+- Data processing
 - Financial analysis
+- Forecasting
 - Valuation
-- Scenario modelling
+- Comparable analysis
 - Screening
+- Investment scoring
-- Testing
+- Reporting

-This modular architecture allows individual components to be validated independently.
+Automated tests validate core calculations.

 ---

-## 10. Limitations
+## 13. Limitations

-Fundamental valuation is inherently sensitive to assumptions.

-The largest sources of uncertainty include:

-- Revenue growth
-- Operating margins
-- Capital expenditure
+The framework depends on:

-- Working capital
+- Data quality
-- WACC
+- Accounting classifications
-- Terminal growth
+- Forecast assumptions
 - Peer selection
+- Discount rates
+- Terminal growth assumptions
 - Market conditions

-Therefore, valuation should be interpreted as a range rather than a precise point estimate.
+Valuation should therefore be interpreted as a range rather than a precise estimate.

 ---

-## 11. Intended Application
+## 14. Intended Application

-The framework is designed to demonstrate practical capabilities relevant to:
+The project is intended to demonstrate skills relevant to:

+- Private equity
+- Hedge funds
 - Equity research
-- Hedge fund research
-- Private equity
 - Investment banking
 - Asset management
+- Fundamental investing
-- Quantitative finance
+- Financial modelling

-The emphasis is on combining financial reasoning with reproducible quantitative analysis.
+The primary emphasis is fundamental investment analysis combined with reproducible quantitative methods.